thoring/Im-Not-Down/README.md

 In the world, the whole wide world
 But you're streets away from where it gets the roughest You ain't been there

+I've been beat up, I've been thrown out
+But I'm not down, no, I'm not down
+I've been shown up, but I've grown up
+And I'm not down, no, I'm not down (hey)
+No, I'm not down, no, I'm not down
+No, I'm not down, no, I'm not down
+No, I'm not down, no, I'm not down
+No, I'm not down, I'm not down